lunarc/lunarc_docs/docs/users_guide/users_guide_example_mpi_2.md

 srun -n $SLURM_NNODES -N $SLURM_NNODES cp copyfile.sh $SNIC_TMP
 ```

-This needs inserting into the script before the “cd $SNIC_TMP”
-statement.
-Once this is in place you can copy your result files by
-replacing the line
+This needs inserting into the script before the **cd $SNIC_TMP** statement.
+Once this is in place you can copy your result files by replacing the line

     cp -p result.dat $SLURM_SUBMIT_DIR